Golf Tutorials

 • A Perfect Vertical Line: If the ink transfer on your clubface is perfectly vertical, your lie angle is perfect for your swing!

-I Have My measurements––what comes next?
+I Have My Measurements––What Comes Next?

 Final Thoughts

 Understanding and measuring the loft and lie angles of your golf clubs removes a massive variable from the performance equation.
-It allows you to build a foundation of trust in your equipment, knowing that your 7-iron is a true 7-iron and that your clubs are set up to promote a straight ball flight for your swing.
+It allows you to build trust in your equipment, knowing that your 7-iron is a true 7-iron and that your clubs are set up to promote a straight ball flight for your swing.

 Spencer has been playing golf since he was a kid and has spent a lifetime chasing improvement.
 With over a decade of experience building successful tech products, he combined his love for golf and startups to create Caddie AI - the world's best AI golf app.
 Giving everyone an expert level coach in your pocket, available 24/7.
-His mission is simple: make world-class golf advice accessible to everyone, anytime.
+Caddie's mission is simple: make world-class golf advice accessible to everyone, anytime.

 Other posts you might like